Salmon, Cedar, Rock and Rain

 Washington’S Olympic Peninsula

-Written by David Guterson, Tim McNulty, Wendy Sampson and Lynda V. Mapes.
+Narrative by David Guterson, Tim McNulty, Wendy Sampson and Lynda V. Mapes

-Special Introduction by Fawn Sharpe, President, National Congress of American Indians (NCAI) with essays from tribal members across the peninsula.
+Introduction by Fawn Sharpe, President, National Congress of American Indians (NCAI)

-The Olympics are one of the last wild natural treasures in the lower 48 states in America.
-Yet, pressures from development and resource extraction persist.
+This breathtaking full-color, large-scale title from Braided River, the conservation imprint of Mountaineers Books, was released in the Fall of 2023 and highlights one of the last wild natural treasures in the lower 48 states—The Olympics.
+Despite its beauty and biological diversity, pressures from development and resource extraction persist.
 And while Olympic National Park is a unique and magical UNESCO Natural World Heritage Site located right in our own backyard, the famed park is just the center of a much larger ecosystem.
-There, a teeming wild circle of rivers encompass ancient old-growth forests, pristine coastal expanses, and jagged alpine peaks.
+There, a teeming wild circle of rivers encompasses ancient old-growth forests, pristine coastal expanses, and jagged alpine peaks.
 For tens of thousands of years, humans have thrived and strived alongside this natural world in a complex and ongoing web of life.

-IMPACT CAMPAIGN PARTNERS: The Mountaineers, Olympic Parks Associates, National Parks Conservation Foundation and many more including Tribes and Tribal Councils.
+The Mountaineers, Olympic Parks Associates, National Parks Conservation Foundation and many more including Tribes and Tribal Councils

 Places that are too special and sacred to develop must have advocates fighting on their behalf.
 The grassroots’ tactics may change—but the reasons WHY this majestic wild and natural treasure should be preserved will remain.
 This book will be a timeless tool for communicating why the integrity of this place must be preserved.